MetaBarj0/cpp20/docs/reading-the-book.md

 deduces that concepts are different, preventing subsumption.
 Weird huh?
 A way to see things more simply is to consider using `not` with a concept the same thing as specifying ad-hoc requirements.

+Open question, not from the book:
+Is it possible to constrain function, expecially member function to be qualified with either one or a combination of const, volatile and ref qualifiers?
+The answer is yes and

+TODO: write an article about member function qualifiers and concepts